iamnbutler/iamnbutler.github.io/posts/break-the-cycle-2021-04.md

   when I ran into troubles with my mental health I thought I would be able to deal with them on my own.
 I didn’t realize at first what I was dealing with.
 I thought I was just a sleep-deprived design student.
-I thought that everyone felt so tired they could hardly get out of bed every morning, or turned in assignments late and missed classes because they couldn’t bring themselves to leave the house that day...
+I thought that everyone felt so tired they could hardly get out of bed every morning...
 author: Nate Butler
 date: 2016-02-29T11:08:04.007Z
 date_updated: 2016-02-29T11:08:00.000Z